nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Start PROperty:
    - Open your computer's terminal in the folder where PROperty is by either:
      - **For Windows:** `Shift+Rightclick` in the folder where PROperty is and clicking on "Open PowerShell Window Here"
-     - **For Mac:** `Control + Click` in the folder where PROperty is and clicking on "Open In Terminal"
+     - **For Mac:** `Control + Click` on the folder where PROperty is and clicking on "New Terminal at Folder"
-   - Type `java -jar PROperty.jar` into your command line and press "Enter"
+   - Type `java -jar PROperty.jar` into your computer's terminal and press "Enter"

 ![Ui](images/user-guide-images/Ui.png)